 Headphones and the iPhone

 The geek in me appreciates gadgetry.
 I have bought a lot of Apple equipment (my first, which my parents bought me, was the Apple //e, with a green monitor, and the DuoDisk drive for writing to two floppies at once).
-And the one thing I was on the fence about, what today seems, is the …
+And the one thing I was on the fence about, what today seems, is the… Continue reading Headphones and the iPhone

 Berthillon—Paris